utk251199/Iris-Flowers-Classification/README.md

 Building the Models:

-5 models are build using the training data and tested on the test data.The following models are used:-
+5 models are build using the training data and tested on the test data.The following models are used :-
-I.    Random Forest
+1. Random Forest
-II.
-Support Vector Machine
+2. Support Vector Machine
-III.
-Logistic Regression
+3. Logistic Regression
-IV.
-K Nearest Neighbours
+4. K Nearest Neighbours
-V.    Naive Bayes
+5. Naive Bayes

 Result:

-On Running the following we get the following accuracies:-
+On Running the following we get the following accuracies :-
 I.    Random Forest: 0.94
 II.
 Support Vector Machine: 0.96
 III.
 Logistic Regression: 0.84